 Siemens Stiftung and the Freudenberg Foundation have conducted a model project in the German state of Saxony-Anhalt titled “Service-Learning in STEM Subjects”.
 The project is also being supported by the state's Education Ministry and the statewide network office for “Learning through Civic Engagement”, which is run by the Volunteering Agency Halle Saale district e.V.
 During the project, the form of instruction and learning known as Service-Learning – Learning through Civic Engagement from the Freudenberg Foundation, which has been used for years now, was tried in the STEM subjects.
 Additionally, instructional materials were developed for use in elementary and high schools throughout Germany.

 The resulting German handout "Service-Learning in STEM Subjects" shows teachers how they can combine the content taught in STEM subjects with social engagement.
 Detailed practical information offers further support for the planning of their own service-learning project.
-Effective January 2017, the handout will be available with additional materials and can be downloaded free of charge at Siemens Stiftung's media portal.
+The handout is available with additional materials and can be downloaded free of charge at Siemens Stiftung's media portal.
 All media materials are available under the open license CC BY-SA 4.0.